 Provide readable and watchable instructions (plus FAQs)

 Create clear, written directions with high-quality screenshots.
-Create video tutorials, too (screencasts).
+Create video tutorials, screencasts, and other instructional videos.
 Both the readable and watchable versions should show faculty where to click for each step, and what to do next.

 Including visuals is key.
 According to new research by behavioral economist Dr. Alastair Goode, two-thirds (67%) of employees are better at completing tasks when information includes text with images (screenshots) or video than by text alone.
 House instructions in an intuitive place – preferably, in your LMS or other hosting location that is near where they’ll be making their own quality online courses.

 Include your face from your webcam when recording training videos.
-Researchers from MIT and the University of Rochester found people pay more attention to videos with a ‘talking head.’
+Researchers from MIT and the University of Rochester in the United States found people pay more attention to videos with a ‘talking head.’
 Insert webcam footage as picture-in-picture, or toggle between the webcam and screen when demonstrating steps.

 Explain the entire workflow across tools (not just each separate tool)

 One of the most common errors when training instructors is showing faculty how to use each digital tool, but not the overall workflow across all tools.
 Once they record their video, what file type should they save it in, so it’s an acceptable file format for the Learning Management System (LMS)?
 How do they go back and make changes once a video is saved?
 Make sure to include enough instructions about every step along the way.

 Work with what you have (but plan to get integrated video)